navneetnagpal/seed.angular/README.md

 # Seed project for angular
-A project to kick start an app for angular
+A project to kick start

 # Steps to run
 - npm install